shrikantkalar023/learning-nodejs/README.md

 61. **403** - Forbidden status code.
 Send when a user tries to access a protected resource with a valid JWT but doesn't have permission to perform the operation.

 62. **Express Error Middleware** - register it **after all the other** middlewares.
 1st arg is err.

+63. **express-async-errors** - use to handle async errors in express, instead of try catch block.